 “It turns out that selling dollar bills for eighty cents is really fun — and makes you really popular – but isn’t exactly sustainable”

-To learn how to estimate your unit economics for a startup, let’s take a look at a specific example of a software as a service business and make predictive calculations.
+To learn how to estimate your unit economics for a startup, let’s take a look at a specific example of a software as a service business and make predictive unit economics calculations.

 Note that unit economics for your first-purchase customers and repeat customers have different values.
 In the following example, we’ve made calculations for first-purchase customers.
 To figure out how to calculate unit economics for SaaS businesses by dividing users into cohorts, scroll down.